extremecode/extremecode.github.io/statistics/Basic.md

 19 – -12 = 19 + 12 = 31
 The range is 31.
 That’s it!
-Sample question 3: What is the range of the following times?
+Sample question 3: What is the ra nge of the following times?
 2.7 hrs, 8.3 hrs, 3.5 hrs, 5.1 hrs, 4.9 hrs
 Step 1: Sort the numbers in order, from smallest to largest:
 2.7, 3.5, 4.9, 5.1, 8.3